dr-darryl-wright/xdr-darryl-wright.github.io/_posts/2018-08-23-geoffrey-hinton-interview-reading-list.markdown

 date:   2018-08-22 11:31:47 -0500
 categories: reading list
 ---
 Below is an incomplete reading list of some of the papers mentioned in the deeplearning.ai interview with Geoffrey Hinton.
-I’m still missing references for Yoshua Bengio’s work on embeddings for words on English text and Yee Whye Teh’s work on training multiple RBM layers as a single model.
+I’m still missing references for Yoshua Bengio’s work on embeddings for words in English text and Yee Whye Teh’s work on training multiple RBM layers as a single model.
 I’ll add these if I can find them.

+*Update: Mnay thanks to Aleksandar Trifunovic on the coursera forums for providing links to the missing references.
+I'm still uncertain which work Geoffrey Hinton was referring to in relation to Yoshua Bengio’s work on embeddings for words in English text from the 90s.
+Aleksandar's reference is from 2015 and I have found another from 2003, I have included both these below.*

 Karl Lashley’s experiments - [In Search Of The Engram.
 Lashley (1950)][Lashley1950]